Updated: Feb 16

 4. Make an Intentional Effort to De-Role

 When you're not going to and from a physical classroom or office location, it's difficult to maintain work versus personal life boundaries.
-However, marking this transition is just as important when working remotely.
+Work bleeds into dinner and family time, sleep gets pushed back, you have no idea what time it actually is when your head finally hits the pillow...and the cycle starts again tomorrow.
+Marking the transition at the end of work is just as, if not even more important when working remotely.
 Whether it’s changing out of your daytime attire or switching physical locations from one room of your home to another, set an intentional act of "de-roling," or transitioning out of your “work mode,” to distinguish work productivity from personal life.

 5. Find an Effective Stress Management Strategy

 We’re all different and thus, we all have different ways of coping with stress.
 What works for one person may not be what works best for you.
-Figure out what works for you, and practice it daily.
+Figure out what works for you, and practice it daily by weaving it consistently into your schedule.
 Exercising, meditating, or journaling are all great places to start, and there are many more ways to de-stress!

 Disclaimer: This website is intended as an informational resource from the perspective of an occupational therapist and should not take the place of professional medical advice.